 Taxi on-board computer

 Each taxi must be fitted with a taxi on-board computer (BCT, in Dutch).
-Only a BTC with RDW type-approval is valid.
+Only a BTC with RDW type-approval is valid (in Dutch).
 The BCT automatically registers the date of each journey, the working hours, the driving times and the rest periods.
 The driver uses his driver's card for this.
 The Human Environment and Transport Inspectorate (ILT) enforces the presence and use of the BCT.
 You can be fined if you violate these rules.

 Do you own a taxi company with more than 1 taxi?
 With your taxi operator licence you can access the data from all on-board computers.